annagriffin/SQL-toolbox/instructions.md

 #### Creating a Table

 Here is an example of an SQL command that will create a table named **fruits** where each entry has an id, name, description, and price.
+Each value also has a type that in associated with it.
+Check out [this list](https://www.w3schools.com/sql/sql_datatypes.asp) for more data types in SQL.

 ```sql
 CREATE TABLE IF NOT EXISTS fruits (